geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/amd-radeon-hd-7470-1gb.md

 Once that's done, you should be able to get Xorg working, or just a console.
 Note that the driver doesn't seem quite stable yet, and many features of the card are not accessible.

 See linked GitHub issue for more details and progress getting the card working.

+## Raspberry Pi 5

+I was able to get the card identified by installing the `radeon` driver in a custom-built Pi OS kernel, but it did not seem to work out of the box.
+Some driver modification may be necessary.